NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`width` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The width $w$ used in the Gaussian.
 No default value.
-You can instead specify `(fwidth` `x)`, which is a synonym for `(width` `(/` `1` `x))` (i.e. the frequency width is proportional to the inverse of the temporal width).
+You can instead specify `(fwidth x)`, which is a synonym for `(width (/ 1 x))` (i.e. the frequency width is proportional to the inverse of the temporal width).

 **`start-time` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The starting time for the source; default is 0 (turn on at $t=0$).
-Not the time of the peak!
+The starting time for the source.
+Default is 0 (turn on at $t=0$).
+This is not the time of the peak.
 See below.

 **`cutoff` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 How many `width`s the current decays for before we cut it off and set it to zero &mdash; this applies for both turn-on and turn-off of the pulse.
-The default is `5.0`.
+Default is 5.0.
 A larger value of `cutoff` will reduce the amount of high-frequency components that are introduced by the start/stop of the source, but will of course lead to longer simulation times.
-The peak of the gaussian is reached at the time $t_0$= `start-time + cutoff*width`.
+The peak of the Gaussian is reached at the time $t_0$=`start-time + cutoff*width`.

 **`custom-src`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A user-specified source function $f(t)$.
 You can also specify start/end times at which point your current is set to zero whether or not your function is actually zero.
-These are optional, but you *must specify* an `end-time` explicitly if you want functions like `run-sources` to work, since they need to know when your source turns off.
+These are optional, but you must specify an `end-time` explicitly if you want functions like `run-sources` to work, since they need to know when your source turns off.

 **`src-func` [`function`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;